 Start by looking at websites like eBay and seeing how much bikes similar to yours are being listed for.
 The site has a “completed listings” feature which shows you all the bikes that have been listed and colours the final price red if it wasn’t sold or green if it was.

-If anyone has started an auction for a bike well under the final hammer price, with no reserve, you’ll get a good indication of what the market is prepared to pay for that bike.
+If anyone has started a motorcycle auction for a bike well under the final hammer price, with no reserve, you’ll get a good indication of what the market is prepared to pay for that bike.

 BikeTrader is another good resource and they have a very good smartphone app.
 Check out the listings to find motorbikes like yours and from there you can get a good idea of what it’s worth.